OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/deploy-container/index.md

 When deploying a Kubernetes Deployment resource, it can be useful to have other Kubernetes resources tied to the Deployment resource lifecycle.

-The `Deploy Kubernetes containers` step already deploys ConfigMap and Secret resources in a tightly coupled fashion with their associated Deployment resource.
+The `Configure and apply Kubernetes resources` step already deploys ConfigMap and Secret resources in a tightly coupled fashion with their associated Deployment resource.
 Doing so means the containers in a Deployment resource can reliably reference a ConfigMap or Secret resource during an update, and will not be left in an inconsistent state where a new ConfigMap or Secret resource is referenced by an old Container resource.

 Once a Deployment resource is fully deployed and healthy, these old ConfigMap and Secret resources are cleaned up automatically.